NCAA logo

 Supplier Power

-MEDIUM: Media partners like CBS/Turner have significant leverage but long-term contracts through 2032 provide stability
+MEDIUM: Media partners like CBS/Turner have significant leverage, but NCAA's exclusive content maintains balance

 Buyer Power